 Beijing gets very crowded and busy during school vacations and public holidays (July and August) in Beijing.

 New Year’Day ( 1st Jan, three-day holiday )

 Chinese New Year ( later Jan and early Feb )

 Tomb Sweeping Day ( Early April, 3-day holiday )

 National Day (1st Oct, week-long holiday)

-The Beijing attractions in Beijing are open all year round, but most of the musuems in Beijing are close on Mondays.
+Most of the attractions in Beijing are open all year round, but most of the museums in Beijing are close on Mondays.
 The Beijing attractions mostly stop selling tickets after 4:30pm though you can keep on visiting till 6 or 9 pm if you have bought the entrance tickets before 4:30pm.

 Winter time to Save

 If you are going to cope with cold weather, you can enjoy and lower-priced hotel rooms, special deals from Dec 01 till next year Feb 28.

 During that time of year, it’s also worth trying to negotiate a discount directly from your hotel.